elliott-andrew/hw2-responsive-portfolio/README.md

 # Homework 02: Responsive Portfolio

 ## My Task
-Create a website using the Bootstrap CSS Framework to create a mobile responsive portfolio.
+Create a website using the Bootstrap CSS Framework to develop a mobile responsive portfolio.
 The website should be consistent across each page, use semantic HTML while utilizing the Bootstrap's components and grid system.
 This website is developed with a mobile-first approach.

 ## URL to GitHub Repo
 [https://github.com/elliott-andrew/hw2-responsive-portfolio](https://github.com/elliott-andrew/hw2-responsive-portfolio)